Skip to main content

 • Add it to a sitz bath: A sitz bath is when you soak in a shallow pool of warm water to help ease pain in your bottom or private parts.
 Adding a bit of witch hazel to your water can enhance your experience.

-Along with adding witch hazel to your bath, you can also add Epsom salt.
+In addition to adding witch hazel to your bath, you can also add Epsom salt.
 Epsom salt has long been touted for its natural healing properties and may help with various issues, including soreness, inflammation, constipation, healing, and several other maladies.
 Even if it’s not a miracle elixir, an Epsom salt bath has been shown to ease stress and headaches, something every new mom could benefit from.

 Hemorrhoids are a fairly common problem, affecting as many as 40% of women during pregnancy and after birth.
 They’re uncomfortable, itchy, and make going to the bathroom challenging.
-Luckily, for most new mothers they will go away a few weeks after birth; in the meantime, keep hemorrhoid cream on hand for some topical relief.
+Luckily, for most new mothers, they will go away a few weeks after birth; in the meantime, keep hemorrhoid cream on hand for some topical relief.

 Postpartum constipation is another common postpartum issue, and many healthcare providers recommend taking a daily stool softener for a few weeks after delivery.
 Straining to use the bathroom can worsen the pain from hemorrhoids, perineal tears, and soreness, so a stool softener is a helpful addition to your arsenal.
-Additionally, many stool softeners are safe to take when breastfeeding; just check with your healthcare provider in advance.

 • Nursing pads to protect your clothes from any leaks